 Scaling usability testing

-A comparison and evaluations for effectiveness, scalability and feasibility of usability testing methods for complex enterprise software systems.
+A pilot study to evaluate how to repeatedly increase speed, velocity, scalability, and effectiveness of usability testing methods for complex enterprise software systems.

 See project summary ↗